hatakebmt/hatakebmt.github.io/_posts/2025-11-25-ai-and-robotics-in-2025-why-you-should-fall-in-love-with-general-math-instead-of-chasing-sexy-buzzwords.md

 ## The Difference Between the "Mechanic" and the "Research Engineer"

-I am studying at a Polytechnic University (Bach Khoa).
+I am studying at a Hochiminh University of Technology (Bach Khoa University).
 And the thing I am most grateful to the school for is not the flashy specialized subjects, but the fact that the school "tortured" us with general education subjects.

 When I started accessing materials from top universities in the world like **MIT, Stanford, Berkeley, Carnegie Mellon, or Cambridge**, I realized a harsh reality: If you don't have a solid general foundation, reading their documents is like wandering into a maze without a map.
 You won't understand anything.